Scotland

 At Sea

-The oceans and rivers around Scotland are filled with great marine life.
-Seals and Bottlenose Dolphins can be seen all across the country, with the Moray Firth being the best spot for viewing them.
+The oceans and rivers around Scotland are filled with a variety of marine life.
+Seals and Bottlenose Dolphins can be seen all across the country, with the Moray Firth being one of the best spots to see them.
 Basking Sharks are also common in West Scotland.
 You can even go diving with them on a day trip from Oban!

 Things To Know